-A 29-year-old French researcher recently received an award from the European Institute of Innovation and Technology for her work on recycling graphite from used lithium-ion batteries — a material that companies have previously been unable to recover, Agence France-Presse (AFP) reports.
+A 29-year-old French researcher received an award from the European Institute of Innovation and Technology for her work on recycling graphite from used lithium-ion batteries — a material that companies have previously been unable to recover, Agence France-Presse (AFP) reports.

 Anna Vanderbruggen’s new method allows her to recover graphite from “black mass,” a mixture of materials from used batteries that also includes cobalt, nickel, lithium, and manganese.
 Nobody had previously found a viable plan for recycling the battery graphite, she told AFP.

 To extract the graphite, she adds water and a mixture of chemicals to the black mass, then runs bubbles of air through it.
 The graphite is more attracted to the air, while the other components of the mixture are more attracted to the water, so they separate.